-- A) This report is organized into two sections. - Section 1: An Aggregate-Level Data File (ALDF) to evaluate and monitor service provision; and - Section 2: Four Member Level Data Files (MLDF1, MLDF2, MLDF3, and MLDF4) to gather member-level data for evaluation and reporting purposes. - B) Data Sources: - 1.
-The Health Plan will report aggregate and member-level data from a number of sources.
-In addition to administrative records,
+- A) This report is organized into two sections. - 1.
+Section 1: An Aggregate-Level Data File (ALDF) to evaluate and monitor service provision; and - Section 2: Four Member Level Data Files (MLDF1, MLDF2, MLDF3, and MLDF4) to gather member-level data for evaluation and reporting purposes. - B) Data Sources: - The Health Plan will report aggregate and member-level data from a number of sources.
+In addition to administrative records, GHP-specific sources for each metric are included in the MLDF.

-- GHP-specific sources for each metric are included in the MLDF.
-These include the MFP QoL Survey data. - 2.
-For reference tables for aggregate and group data for reporting, as well as the data submission format for the submission of the member-level data file, refer to the "Reference Table and MLDF Data Submission Formats" in this report's subfolder in the "Report Reference Tables and Data Submission Formats" folder. - 3.
+- 2. For reference tables for aggregate and group data for reporting, as well as the data submission format for the submission of the member-level data file, refer to the "Reference Table and MLDF Data Submission Formats" in this report's subfolder in the "Report Reference Tables and Data Submission Formats" folder. - 3.
 The tab "HCBS Services Reference" provides procedure codes included as part of QI HCBS services.
 All other non-HCBS Services shall be considered "GHP Services." - 4.
 Four tabs contain MLDF Data Submission Formats. - 5.
 MLDF1 shall be used to report Member Enrollment Data.
 The Health Plan shall upload data on all GHP members enrolled as of, and since, January 1, 2017.
 Up to six enrollment segments may be reported for members who disenrolled and re-enrolled in GHP.
 Each GHP Member shall be listed on a single row in this dataset. - 6.
 MLDF2 shall be used to identify encounters the Health Plan has previously submitted to HPMMIS on GHP Members.
 Only CRNs associated with LTSS expenditures (i.e. nursing facility, other institutional care including waitlist, subacute services, HCBS, etc.) and GHP expenditures should be included. - 7.
 MLDF3 shall be used to report all expenditures not reported to HPMMIS including both LTSS and GHP expenditures. - 8.
-MLDF4 shall be used to report data on the MFP QoL Survey conducted on GHP members during the reporting period.
+MLDF4 shall be used to capture improper payments on selfdirected care services.